Home Addition Cost Calculator

 About the Addition Cost Calculator

-A home addition is a major investment that adds living space without the hassle of moving.
+A home addition — also called a house extension or a home add-on — is a major investment that adds living space without the hassle of moving.
 Whether you need an extra bedroom, a family room, a sunroom, or a full in-law suite, our calculator breaks down the cost by construction phase — foundation, framing, roofing, exterior, MEP systems, and interior finishes — so you can see exactly where your budget goes.

 How We Calculate Addition Cost